 Finally, the grand council, being satisfied as to the pretensions of the candidates, directs them to repair to the north-west corner of the ruins of the old temple, and commence removing the rubbish, to lay the foundation of the new.
 (The reader will remember, that it was in the north-west that the Deity was supposed to have commenced his operations in the erection of the world.)
-While thus engaged, they discover a secret vault, in which is found the key stone of the arch; which, by the by, had already been put in its place, in the preceding degree.
+While thus engaged, they discover a secret vault, in which is found the key stone of the arch; which, by the by, had already been put in its place, in the preceding degree."
 On a second descent of one of the party, he discovers a small box or chest, standing on a pedestal, curiously wrought and overlaid with gold: he involuntarily found his hand raised to guard his eyes from the intense light and heat reflected from it.
-This proved to be the ark, containing the lost word, logos, or sun; which accounts for the intense light and heat reflected from it.† It contained also, the book of the law-Aaron's rod-a pot of manna, and a key to the inefable characters of this degree.
+This proved to be the ark, containing the lost word, logos, or sun ; which accounts for the intense light and heat reflected from it. † It contained also. the book of the law-Aaron's rod-a pot of manna, and a key to the inefable characters of this degree.

-^{} This circumstance, as well as that of the pass-word, Rabboni, being the same in the most excellent master's degree as in this, shows, as noticed by Mr. Cole, the intithe most excellent master's degree as in this, shows, as noticed by Mr. Cole, the intimate connection between the two degrees.

-† "The god of day, personified in the sacred allegories, was subjected to all the destinies of man; he had his cradle and his tomb, under the names of Hercules, Bacchus, Osiris, etc. He was an infant at the winter solstice, at the moment when the day began to increase: it was under this form that his image was exposed in the ancient temples, there to receive the homage of his adorers.
+This circumstance, as well as that of the pass-word, Rabboni, being the same in the most excellent master's degree as in this, shows, as noticed by Mr. Cole, the inti-mate connection between the two degrees. t "The god of day, personified in the sacred allegories, was subjected to all the des-tinges of man, he had his cradle and his tomb, under the names of Hercules, Bacchus, timies of man; he had his cradle and his tomb, under the names of Hercules, Bacchus, Osiris, etc. He was an infant at the winter solstice, at the moment when the day began to increase: it was under this form that his image was exposed in the ancient temples, there to receive the homage of his adorers.
 Because then, says Macrobeus, the day being the shortest, this god seemed to be but a feeble child.
-This is the child of the mysteries, he whose image the Egyptians drew from the bottom of their sanctuaries every year on a fixed day."
+This is the child of the mysteries, he whose image the Egyptians drew from the bottom of their sanctua-ries every year on a fixed day."
 (Origine de tous les Cultes, p.
 313.)

-Here is the original of the drawing up, from beneath the foundation of Sølomon's temple, of the omnific (all-creating) word, logos, or sun.
+Here is the original of the drawing up, from beneath the foundation of Selomon's temple, of the omnific (all-creating) word, logos, or sun.